|9-28.010||Foundational Principles of Corporate Prosecution|

 9-28.800 - Corporate Compliance Programs

 A. General Principle: Compliance programs are established by corporate management to prevent and detect misconduct and to ensure that corporate activities are conducted in accordance with applicable criminal and civil laws, regulations, and rules.
-The Department encourages such corporate self-policing, including voluntary disclosures to the government of any problems that a corporation discovers on its own.
+The Department encourages such corporate self-policing, including voluntary disclosures to the government of all facts relating to misconduct that a corporation discovers on its own.
 See JM 9-28.900.
 However, the existence of a compliance program is not sufficient, in and of itself, to justify not charging a corporation for criminal misconduct undertaken by its officers, directors, employees, or agents.
-In addition, the nature of some crimes, e.g., antitrust violations, may be such that national law enforcement policies mandate prosecutions of corporations notwithstanding the existence of a compliance program.
+The nature of some crimes may be such that prosecutions of corporations are warranted notwithstanding the existence of a compliance program.

 B. Comment: The existence of a corporate compliance program, even one that specifically prohibited the very conduct in question, does not absolve the corporation from criminal liability under the doctrine of respondeat superior.
 See United States v.
 Basic Constr.
 Co., 711 F.2d 570, 573 (4th Cir.
 1983) ("[A] corporation may be held criminally responsible for antitrust violations committed by its employees if they were acting within the scope of their authority, or apparent authority, and for the benefit of the corporation, even if ... such acts were against corporate policy or express instructions.").
 As explained in United States v.
 Potter, 463 F.3d 9 (1st Cir.
 2006), a corporation cannot "avoid liability by adopting abstract rules" that forbid its agents from engaging in illegal acts, because "[e]ven a specific directive to an agent or employee or honest efforts to police such rules do not automatically free the company for the wrongful acts of agents."
 Id. at 25-26.
 See also United States v.
 Hilton Hotels Corp., 467 F.2d 1000, 1007 (9th Cir.
 1972) (noting that a corporation "could not gain exculpation by issuing general instructions without undertaking to enforce those instructions by means commensurate with the obvious risks"); United States v.
 Beusch, 596 F.2d 871, 878 (9th Cir.
 1979) ("[A] corporation may be liable for acts of its employees done contrary to express instructions and policies, but ...the existence of such instructions and policies may be considered in determining whether the employee in fact acted to benefit the corporation.").

-Compliance programs should be designed to detect the particular types of misconduct most likely to occur in a particular corporation's line of business.
-Many corporations operate in complex regulatory environments outside the normal experience of criminal prosecutors.
-Accordingly, prosecutors should consult with relevant federal and state agencies with the expertise to evaluate the adequacy of a program's design and implementation.
-For instance, state and federal banking, insurance, and medical boards, the Department of Defense, the Department of Health and Human Services, the Environmental Protection Agency, and the Securities and Exchange Commission have considerable experience with compliance programs and can be helpful to a prosecutor in evaluating such programs.
-In addition, the Fraud Section of the Criminal Division, the Commercial Litigation Branch of the Civil Division, and the Environmental Crimes Section of the Environment and Natural Resources Division can assist United States Attorneys' Offices in finding the appropriate agency office(s) for such consultation.
+Compliance programs should be designed to detect and prevent the particular types of misconduct most likely to occur in a particular corporation’s line of business.
+At times, corporations operate in complex regulatory environments outside the normal experience of criminal prosecutors.
+Accordingly, prosecutors should consult with relevant federal and state agencies with the expertise to evaluate the adequacy of a compliance program's design and implementation.
+For instance, state and federal banking, insurance, and medical boards, the Department of Defense, the Department of Health and Human Services, the Environmental Protection Agency, and the Securities and Exchange Commission have considerable experience with specialized compliance programs and can be helpful to prosecutors in evaluating such programs.
+In addition, the Fraud Section and Money Laundering and Asset Recovery Section of the Criminal Division, the Consumer Protection Branch of the Civil Division, the Commercial Litigation Branch of the Civil Division, and the Environmental Crimes Section of the Environment and Natural Resources Division can assist United States Attorneys' Offices in finding the appropriate agency office(s) for such consultation.

 9-28.1000 - Restitution and Remediation